Monopoly, Product Quality, and Costly Information

+Unlike their more general counterpart, mean-measurable information design problems remain tractable even when the underlying state space is very large.
+Consequently, we can accommodate discrete and continuous prior distributions.
+Moreover, using \citeapos{dworczak2019simple} duality-based tools, we can show it is without loss to focus on the class \emph{information-cost-canceling} (ICC) allocations.
+These allocations decompose the buyer's information rents into two parts: one part that cancels out the buyer's costs of learning, and a residual that comes from the derivative of the ``price function" from \citeapos{dworczak2019simple} duality characterization.

+The reduction to ICC allocations enables us to reason about the monopolist optimal outcome using two familiar-looking programs.
+The first program involves maximizing the monopolist's profits across all cost canceling allocations that make a fixed distribution incentive compatible.
+The reduction to ICC allocations makes this program similar to the standard mechanism design programs where the ``choice variable" is the set of all bounded increasing functions.
+The second program searches for the most profitable signal for the monopolist among those signals that are incentive compatible for the buyer given a fixed allocation.
+Whenever this allocation is ICC, the second program turns out to be a ``constrained" mean-measurable information design problem.

-Our main result shows the buyer's chosen quality always lies strictly below the efficient level conditional on his signal realization.
+Using these two programs, we prove several results about the monopolist optimal outcome.
+Our first main result shows that when marginal costs of quality are increasing and learning costs are sufficiently steep near $\thmax$, the buyer's chosen quality always lies strictly below the efficient level conditional on his signal realization.
 This strict downward distortion of quality holds even when the buyer's posterior type is the highest possible given his signal, a feature that stands in contrast to the case in which the buyer's information is fixed.
 In that case, it is well known that the monopolist's optimal allocation involves ``no distortion at the top'': the type with the highest value in the distribution receives the efficient quality level.